 Ever since the pandemic began, we have been spending more time online.
 Web developers, who are primarily responsible for creating and maintaining websites, play a key role in crafting these experiences.
-If you want to know about the skills that it takes to become a web developer, then read on!
+If you want to know about the web developer skills you need for an entry-level position, then read on!

 Each web developer contributes to different stages of web development.
-So, let’s start by learning about the types of website development.
+So, we will talk about the types of web development and the skills needed to become a web developer at each stage.

 What are the types of web development?